ledbetni/StatBot/README.md

-# Stabot: NFL Player Data Discord Bot
+# Statbot: NFL Player Data Discord Bot

-Stabot is a Discord bot designed to bring NFL fans closer to the game by providing instant access to both current and historical player data.
-Whether you're looking for the latest stats on your favorite quarterback or diving into historical performances, Stabot has you covered.
+Statbot is a Discord bot designed to bring NFL fans closer to the game by providing instant access to both current and historical player data.
+Whether you're looking for the latest stats on your favorite quarterback or diving into historical performances, Statbot has you covered.

 ## Features